Skip to the content

 What is placemaking?

-Placemaking inspires people to collectively reimagine and reinvent public spaces as the heart of the community.
-Strengthening the connection between community and the places they share.
-Placemaking refers to a collaborative process that shapes our public realm in order to maximize value.
-This concept goes beyond just promoting better urban design principles, placemaking facilitates creative thinking, capitalizes on community assets, and contributes to the community’s health, happiness, and well-being.
-More than livable; these places are loved.
+Placemaking inspires people to collectively reimagine and reinvent public spaces as the heart of the community, strengthening the connection between community and the places they share.
+This concept goes beyond promoting better urban design principles, placemaking facilitates creative thinking, capitalizes on community assets, and contributes to the community’s health, happiness, and well-being.

-It encourages improvements to a public space that makes it better for and more welcoming to the people who use it.
-This can include everything from key amenities to beautification to pedestrian and transit accessibility, as well as community events and more.
-It also gives county residents a more tangible sense of what’s possible in their communities and of what a Master Plan can really do—as well as what they can themselves create, with guidance on making it happen.
+Placemaking can take on various forms, and typically refers to improvements to a public space that make it more functional and welcoming for the people who use it.
+Placemaking can be direct interventions – both physical site modifications and programmed activities – ranging from simple installations like sidewalk chalk art to significant transformations of parking lots into community gathering spaces.
+It is a tool that gives county residents a more tangible sense of what’s possible in their communities and of how Master Plan recommendations can be implemented—as well as what communities can create themselves with guidance on making it happen.

 Past events